psgaiduk/devman_bot_3/README.md

 ## Start Bot

+First time you need to add questions and answers in DB for add questions and answers use ```python create_question_answer``` after input your file name with answer and question

 if you want to run quiz in telegram ```python telegram_bot.py``` if you want to run quiz in vk bot ```python vk_bot.py```